Walter

 In a particular embodiment, a separately formed terminating

-element can be provided, via which the body receiving space in the
+element can be provided, via which the body receiving space in

-also watertight and/or airtight manner.
-The terminating element
+preferably also watertight and/or airtight manner.
+The

-disassembled from the basis unit, or as an element which at least
+can be completely disassembled from the basis unit, or as an

-partly can be released from the basis unit amid the release of a
+element which at least partly can be released from the basis

-connection opening to the outside.
-According to this embodiment,
+unit amid the release of a connection opening to the outside.

-with a disassembled terminating element, warm air can be led into
+element, warm air can be led into the body receiving space via

-the body receiving space via the foot opening.
-The terminating
+the foot opening.
+The terminating element can be connected to

-element can be connected to the remaining basis unit via a type of
+the remaining basis unit via a type of tongue-and-groove

 The terminating element can however also be designed as an